 Once you have between five and seven years of experience, you can start applying for senior network engineer positions.
 The technical and analytical skills on your resume should include detailed knowledge of AWS, Azure, Cisco ASA software, the Domain Name System (DNS), Internet Protocol Security (IPsec), firewalls, and wide area networks (WANs).

-Stage 4: Network Engineer IV
+Stage 4: Network Architect (Network Engineer IV)

 As you continue to climb the ranks, your job titles will become more specific.
 Companies that hire level-four network engineers are looking for a network architect who is skilled in analyzing wide and local area networks (WANs and LANs) for network issues, backing up security systems, conducting site surveys, and acting as a network administrator.